 Phenytoin is a commonly prescribed anticonvulsant used to treat most types of seizure disorders and status epilepticus, with the exception of absence seizures.

-Historically, phenytoin has been used as an antidysrhythmic agent, especially in the treatment of dysrhythmias due to digoxin toxicity.
-It has recently fallen out of favor because of the advent of digoxin antibody fragments.
+Historically, phenytoin was used as an antidysrhythmic agent, especially in the treatment of dysrhythmias due to digoxin toxicity.
+It has fallen out of favor for that use because of the advent of digoxin antibody fragments.
 Phenytoin is no longer considered appropriate for the management of toxin-induced or alcohol withdrawal seizures.

 Mechanism of action

 Phenytoin blocks voltage-sensitive sodium channels in neurons.
 This action leads to a delay in neuronal electrical recovery from inactivation.
 Phenytoin's inhibitory effect is dependent on the voltage and frequency of neural cell firing by selectively blocking the neurons that are firing at high frequency.
 Phenytoin prevents the electrical spread of a focus of irritable tissue from entering normal tissue.

 Phenytoin administration has been associated with toxic effects.
 Phenytoin toxicity depends on the route of administration, duration, exposure, and dosage.
 The route of administration is the most important determinant of toxicity.
 Phenytoin may be administered orally or intravenously.
 In addition, fosphenytoin (water-soluble phenytoin prodrug) may be administered intramuscularly.

 Phenytoin is a weak acid and has erratic GI absorption.
 Following ingestion, phenytoin precipitates in the stomach's acid environment; this characteristic is particularly important in the setting of an intentional overdose.
 Peak blood levels occur 3-12 hours following single dose ingestion, but absorption can be extended up to 2 weeks, especially in massive overdose.
 Oral exposures are associated predominantly with CNS symptoms.